 - 1. Bicycle parking facilities shall be provided for any new building, addition or enlargement of an existing building, or for any change in the occupancy of any new building that results in the need for additional vehicular parking facilities.
-The minimum required number of bicycle spaces shall be one per twenty motor vehicle spaces unless waived during Site Plan Review or, where Site Plan Review is not required, by the Building Inspector, based on individual site conditions. - 2.
+The minimum required number of bicycle spaces shall be one per twenty motor vehicle spaces unless waived during Site Plan Review or, where Site Plan Review is not required, by the Building Commissioner, based on individual site conditions. - 2.
 Off-street parking for bicycles shall include provision for secure storage of bicycles.
 Such facilities shall provide lockable enclosed lockers or racks or equivalent structures in or upon which the user may lock a bicycle.
 Structures that require a user-supplied locking device shall be designed to accommodate both chain and U-shaped locking devices and shall support the bicycle frame at two locations (not just the wheel). - 3.
 Bicycle parking facilities shall be securely anchored and located in a clearly designated, safe, and convenient location.
 Whenever possible, the bicycle parking shall be placed within fifty feet of building entrances and in well-lit areas. - J. Reduced Parking.
 The number of parking spaces required pursuant to Table 3 may be reduced by special permit from the Planning and Economic Development Board, subject to the provisions herein.
 Where the Board of Appeals is the special permit granting authority for the proposed use, the Board of Appeals shall have the authority to administer this Section. - 1.
 The reduction shall not exceed 30 percent of the minimum number of spaces required under Table 3. - 2.
 The applicant shall demonstrate to the Board's satisfaction that a reduction is warranted due to circumstances such as but not limited to: - a.
-Peak parking needs generated by the proposed uses occur at different times. - b.
-Demographic or other characteristics of site users. - c.
-For a nonresidential development, the applicant agrees to participate in a transportation demand management program. - d.
-The extent to which the applicant's proposal accommodates other means of transportation to or circulation within the site, such as sidewalks or bicycle racks, or safe and convenient pedestrian walkways between buildings in a multi-building development. - e.
-Safe, convenient forms of pedestrian access between the proposed development and nearby residential uses. - f.
-The presence of a public or private parking lot within 400 feet of the proposed use. - g.
-The availability of legal on-street parking.
+Potential for Shared Parking Peak parking needs generated by the proposed uses occur at different times.
+(Amended 5-13-19)